JeffreyRiggle/my-site/content/blog/text-adventure-beginnings/index.md

 ### Only standard Library

 I had decided that if I wanted to learn something deeply, I should only use the standard library and import nothing else.
 In the end, I fell short of this one.
-While I tend to cover this more later, the notable exceptions are Java Spring, JavaFx, and IzPack.
+While I intend to cover this more later, the notable exceptions are Java Spring, JavaFx, and IzPack.

 ## Evolution of the project